 The Primal Audio PM-20 and the Battle-Axe Sound Destroyer REs are bummers!
-I hope the companies add a oversampling switch to these devices as quick as possible.
-Like I would advice the Props to update their devices one day soon with a switch on the back of the devices.
-2 times oversampling is probably enough to prevent them from aliasing.
+I hope the companies add an oversampling switch to these devices one day.
+Possibly with a switch on the back of the devices.
+2 times oversampling is often enough to prevent them from aliasing.
 So it should be a super easy fix right?

 It is 2016, stuff shouldn’t sound low res digital anymore.
 Simple as that.

 image by Moxfyre / under Creative Commons BY-SA (Wikimedia)